minar09/VGG16-PyTorch/README.md

+## Disclaimer
+This is a modified repository from [PyTorch/examples/ImageNet](https://github.com/pytorch/examples/tree/master/imagenet).
+Please refer to the original repository for more details

 # ImageNet training in PyTorch

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.